Data dependent energy modelling for worst case energy consumption analysis: Analysing whole programs

 \subsection{Hand-crafted data}

 Due to the extremely large number of input states, certain configurations of input are never considered by random search or the GA.
 This includes data such as every bit set and every bit cleared, which could be important and trigger an unusually high or low energy consumption.
+We hand crafted certain inputs to exercise these edge cases, to evaluate whether the GA or probabilistic bounds could be exceeded.
 The types of hand-crafted data fed into each benchmark are:

 \begin{description}